 The seminars emphasize financial applications and have a significant programming component.
-Successful completion of a seminar satisfies the corresponding prerequisite for admission.

 Taking the Pre-MFE seminars is NOT required for admission to the Baruch MFE Program, although they are meant to build a strong basis for future graduate studies in financial engineering.